-- Sub-Fund's direct exposure to investments excluded as described in the Sub-Fund's binding elements - Sub-Fund's direct exposure to issuers excluded based on violations of internationally recognized standards as described in the binding elements of the Sub-Fund. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-N/A - This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-N/A - This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.

-How have the indicators for adverse impacts on sustainability factors been taken into account?

-N/A - This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:

-N/A - This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.
+- Sub-Fund's direct exposure to investments excluded as described in the Sub-Fund's binding elements - Sub-Fund's direct exposure to issuers excluded based on violations of internationally recognized standards as described in the approach to assess good governance. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments. - How have the indicators for adverse impacts on sustainability factors been taken into account? - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.